Car Repairs and the Law

 Car repair shops can be categorized as one of three main types.
 Each has its strengths and weaknesses:

 - Car Dealerships: Mechanics at the dealership will be very familiar with the make and model of your car.
 These mechanics often receive specialized training.
 Repairs at dealerships tend to be quite expensive.
 Many car owners limit the use of dealership mechanics to just warranty-related repairs.

 - General Repair Shops: While parts often cost more at service stations, as compared to dealerships, labor often is less expensive.
 However, finding a skilled, honest, and affordable mechanic can sometimes be tricky.

 - Auto Repair Chains: These types of repair shops tend to focus on one thing, whether it is routine oil changes, mufflers, or brakes.
 Some chains offer a complete list of services.
 Chains can usually offer a relatively low price because they work on such a high volume of cars.
 These types of chains are best for specific types of routine maintenance.

 Cost Estimates for Repairs

-Some repair shops charge a fee for estimates, since car owners often shop around for deals and will not necessarily use a given repair shop for the actual work, but they must notify consumers about any such fees.
+Some repair shops charge a fee for estimates since car owners often shop around for deals and will not necessarily use a given repair shop for the actual work.
+These shops must notify you about any such fees.